huseyinozcan/dose-reminder/README.md

 ## Development

 1. Install dependencies `pnpm i`
+2. Copy file `.env.example` to `.env` and fill it with values
-2. Run the development server `pnpm dev`
+3. Run the development server `pnpm dev`
-3. Commit to the `main` branch to deploy to Vercel
+4. Commit to the `main` branch to deploy to Vercel

 ## Deployment to another hosting